 The downhill ferrata is not to be underestimated.
 It extends in the north and at high altitude so it must be taken into account that until June it is possible to meet snowy stretches.
 Very useful a pair of gloves during the descent.

 The Ferrata Tomaselli extends in an area rich in aided itineraries and could be included in many long itineraries even several days.
 Among the most interesting options, there is the possibility of combining uphill or downhill from Falzarego to Rifugio Lagazuoi the Aided path Kaiserjager as well as the Ferrata of the Alpini Brigade it could be reached by deviating from Forcella Lagazuoi via Forcella Travenanzes.
 Extending the route, one could proceed towards the Tofana di Rozes where we meet the Ferrella Lipella and the Menighel ladder.
 Going down towards the Passo di Valparola we meet the new one Ferrata Fusetti at Sass de Stria.
-At the end of the via ferrata it is also possible to head towards the Val di Fanes where we meet the Ferrata della Pace or the Aided Path Tru Dolomieu.
+At the end of the via ferrata it is also possible to head towards the Val di Fanes where we meet the Via Ferrata of Peace or the Aided Path Tru Dolomieu.